danfairs/django-lazysignup/README.rst

 ``lazysignup/convert.html``  template to remove the ``{% csrf_token %}``
 template tag.
 This may be handled more elegantly in a future release.

+Next, you need to ensure that the tables that ``lazysignup`` uses are created.
+You should either run ``python manage.py syncdb``, or use the South support and run ``python manage.py migrate lazysignup``.

 Finally, you need to add lazysignup to your URLConf, using something like this::